mozilla/fxa/docs/adr/0031-process-evolution.md

 updated with each release.
 We release often enough that not all of the packages change between each release and we regularly update the changelogs just to say nothing has changed.
-This causes considerable churn in our deployment pipeline for no reason.
+This causes considerable churn in our deployment pipeline for no reason because we unnecessarily deploy packages with changelog and version updates with no actual code changes.

 We asked our stakeholders about the changelogs and the only people currently using them are QA.
 After [a